"It's exciting to feel supported by Trio and do what I love while experiencing new challenges."

 - Design (RESTful) APIs in Python with Flask or Django

 Machine Learning, AI, Deep Learning

-- Proficiency in Core Python
+- Have a high level of proficiency in Core Python

-- Knowledge of advanced computer science fundamentals
+- Understand advanced computer science fundamentals

 - Design RESTful APIs for software delivery

 How much do Python developers cost in the U.S?

 Data sources from ZipRecruiter mark Python developers as receiving up to $196,500 annually.
 But salaries can drop as low as $48,000 for Python developers.
 The mean of all salaries for Python developers in the United States is $129,823.